-Maestra Rakefet Hak is a conductor, pianist, and coach whose career on the podium is gaining momentum, with recent and upcoming engagements in both standard and contemporary opera repertoire.
+Maestra Rakefet Hak is a conductor, music director, coach, and pianist whose career on the podium is gaining momentum, with recent and upcoming engagements in both standard and contemporary opera repertoire.
 This season, she conducts The Turn of the Screw at UCLA and Nico Muhly’s Dark Sisters at the Manhattan School of Music, a piece she recently conducted at the Cleveland Institute of Music.
 She recently made her Long Beach Opera debut as Music Director for The Recital, a boundary-pushing fusion of film and live performance and conducted the world premiere of Quake by Kay Rhie at UCLA.
 She has also led concerts and masterclasses in Germany and the Czech Republic and served as assistant conductor for productions of Tosca and Falstaff with Malmö Opera in Sweden.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.